I am about to start a position as a Machine Learning Scientist at Rowden Technologies

-I am a PhD student based in the Centre for Complexity Science at the University of Warwick, supervised by Professor Matthew Turner.
+Before that, I was a PhD student based in the Centre for Complexity Science at the University of Warwick, supervised by Professor Matthew Turner.

-More generally my research interests are in nonequilibrium statistical mechanics and in recent years I have become very interested in machine learning too, particularly reinforcement learning.
-In my spare time I have been working on a project where I have been using self-play deep reinforcement learning to train an AI to play a game called "Big 2".
-This is a four player game of imperfect information with a relatively complex action space, and so represents an interesting challenge.
-However, the AI is now at the stage where it comfortably beats amateur human players, and has yet to be tested against higher level players.
+More generally my primary research interests are in nonequilibrium statistical mechanics and reinforcement learning.
+One cool project I worked on was using self-play deep reinforcement learning to train an agent to learn to play a card game called "Big 2".
 Details of the project can be found on its GitHub page, and I also recently added a paper on the arXiv describing what I did.
 You can even play against the AI here, although it may take a while to load as I am using a free Heroku node to host it.

-- MSc in Mathematics for Real-World Systems awarded with distinction (2015)
+- MSc in Mathematics for Real-World Systems awarded with distinction (University of Warwick, 2015)

 - Graduated from University College London in September 2014 with an MSci in Physics.
 First class honours and included on the Dean's List for Academic Excellence.
 My final year project was on "Entropy Production in Small Systems" and supervised by Professor Ian Ford.